 On the intermediate price cap parameters, Febeliec refers to its comments on the expert study by Fichtner , but with respect to the comment by Elia on decentralised CHP technology that these are not considered to be characterized by high levels of missing money because they derive a significant part of their revenues from other sources than selling energy, this aspect should also definitely be incorporated in Elia's economic viability analysis.
-For market response technology with a high short-run marginal cost, Febeliec takes note that Elia refers to the SDR average activation price could potentially already provide some first additional aggregated insights in the impact of covid-19, insofar already known by the contacted actors for an on-going crisis.

-for winter period 2015-2016, but wonders whether these results are representative, as such and even more specific in light of market and other evolutions.
+For market response technology with a high short-run marginal cost, Febeliec takes note that Elia refers to the SDR average activation price for winter period 2015-2016, but wonders whether these results are representative, as such and even more specific in light of market and other evolutions.
 With respect to the net revenues from the provision of balancing services, Febeliec continues to be surprised that Elia does not yet include these, as at the very least the reservation cost of balancing reserves, well-known by Elia as it is Elia who is paying this and invoicing it to consumers, is not taken into account.
 Moreover, in case scarcity situations would occur, it can be expected that these revenues for providers would increase.
-Indeed, in winter 2018-2019 where several nuclear power plants were unexpectedly unavailable, even the potential risk for adequacy (which never materialized, that winter at any point in time always have substantially reserve margin as identified by the CREG) resulted in a substantial increase in the reservation cost of balancing revenues for Elia, clearly implying that when adequacy concerns would start to appear, market parties could expect to see an increase in their revenues from balancing services (and alternatively, if no scarcity situations occur, this revenue stream would not occur, but would also indicate ample capacity in the market and thus no need for a CRM).
+Indeed, in winter 2018-2019 where several nuclear power plants were unexpectedly unavailable, even the potential risk for adequacy (which never materialized, that winter at any point in time always have substantially reserve margin as identified by the CREG) resulted in a substantial increase in the reservation cost of balancing reserves for Elia, clearly implying that when adequacy concerns would start to appear, market parties could expect to see an increase in their revenues from balancing services (and alternatively, if no scarcity situations occur, this revenue stream would not occur, but would also indicate ample capacity in the market and thus no need for a CRM).
 In any case, Febeliec is surprised that Elia does not at all take into account these revenues, on which Elia has almost perfect view.